maexrakete/culper/README.md

 Culper comes with following advantages:
 * Passwordless en- & decryption of secrets
 * Stateless deployment of your services (everything is in your yaml)
-* Need secrets for multiple endpoints?
+* *Coming Soon:* Need secrets for multiple endpoints?
 Easy, just declare them as recipients

 ## Todo

 - [x] make gpg folder configurable
+- [ ] Improve & document Setup flow
 - [ ] build dockerfile for server
-- [ ] Improve & document Setup flow
-- [ ] add commands for adding and removing users
 - [ ] security audit (e.g. fix passing request signature directly to `cmd!`)
 - [ ] more tests!
+- [ ] add commands for adding and removing users
+- [ ] multiple recipients for secret
 - [ ] Improve README
 - [ ] Logo